pipiscrew/timeline/health/ions.md

 * humidity 40 - 60%
 * temperature 19 - 25°C

 `Dehumidifier` take moisture out of the air when it is too humid.
 Dehumidifiers are used during the spring and summer.

+**Increasing moisture** it means increasing the amount of **water vapor** present in the air compared to the maximum amount the air can **hold** at a specific **temperature**.

+**Maintaining** an appropriate level of moisture is important for comfort and **health**.
+Dry air, which has low moisture content, can cause :

+* Dry skin and **irritation**: Low humidity can lead to dry, itchy skin, chapped lips, and dry nasal passages.
+* **Respiratory** problems: Dry air can irritate the respiratory system and exacerbate conditions like allergies, asthma, and sinus congestion.
+* Increased susceptibility to **infections**: Dry air may contribute to a higher risk of respiratory infections and make individuals more susceptible to colds, flu, and other respiratory illnesses.
+* **Static** electricity: Low humidity can lead to static electricity buildup, resulting in annoying shocks and clinging clothes.

 **Moisture** (aka humidity) levels above 70% are considered high, high levels of moisture may facilitate the **growth** of biological organisms in the environment.